datafibers/df_data_service/README.md

 # DF Producer Service

-This project is to test proxy of Kafka Connect REST API
+This project is to test proxy of Kafka Connect REST API on Confluent v.3.0.0

 ## Building